37th Infantry Division "Modena"

 The 37th Infantry Division "Modena" (37ª Divisione di fanteria "Modena") was a infantry division of the Royal Italian Army during World War II.
-The Modena was classified as a mountain infantry division, which meant that the division's artillery was moved by pack mules instead of the horse-drawn carriages of line infantry divisions.
-Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini mountain troops.
+The Modena was a mountain-type infantry division, which meant that the division's artillery and logistics were moved by pack mules, while in standard infantry divisions artillery and logistics were moved by horse-drawn limbers and carriages.
+Italy's real mountain warfare divisions were the six alpine divisions manned by Alpini troops.
 The division was formed on 25 March 1939 with units of the 5th Territorial Division "Imperia" and named for the city of Modena.
 The division was made up entirely of men from the city of Genoa and the surrounding Liguria region.
 The division's regimental depots were shared with the 63rd Infantry Division "Cirene", which was based in Benghazi in Libya and recruited its men from and trained them in Liguria.

 History

 The division's lineage begins with the Brigade "Modena" established on 1 August 1859 with the 1st Regiment "Cacciatori della Magra" and 2nd Regiment "Cacciatori della Magra" of the Army of the United Provinces of Central Italy.
 On 25 March 1860 the Brigade "Modena" entered the Royal Sardinian Army three days after the Kingdom of Sardinia had annexed the United Provinces of Central Italy.
 Already before entering the Royal Sardinian Army the brigade's two infantry regiments had been renumbered on 30 December 1859 as 41st Infantry Regiment and 42nd Infantry Regiment.